 Talent sets the section thickness, vibration frequency, and slicing speed of the vibratome as described.

-Then, add the slicing solution to the vibratome buffer tray [1] and keep it refrigerated and oxygenated prior to receiving the sample, and throughout the slicing procedure [2].
+Then, lock the vibratome buffer tray to the vibratome base [1] and add ice to keep it refrigerated prior to receiving the slicing solution and the sample, and throughout the slicing procedure [2].

-Talent adds slicing solution to the vibratome buffer tray.
+Talent locks the vibratome buffer tray to the vibratome base.

-Talent prepares the vibratome so that the buffer tray will stay refrigerated and oxygenated.
-Any action taken during this preparation (including chilling the buffer tray) can be filmed for this shot.
+Talent adds ice surrounding the buffer tray so that it will stay refrigerated throughout the slicing procedure.

 Sample Collection